antor44/livestream_video/README.md

 For `playlist4whisper.py` and `livestream_video.sh`, currently only `whisper.cpp` can be used as a backend.
 It's a stable, lightweight implementation with few dependencies and broad architecture support.
 I've never encountered stability issues in long-running or multi-instance executions.
 It allows using fine-tuned models for accents, slang, or technical terms—useful in diverse linguistic contexts like mixing languages or regional variations.

-If `faster-whisper` (based on CTranslate2) could be integrated, it would excel in raw concurrency (up to 16 instances with one model in memory), but `whisper.cpp` remains reliable for now.
+If `TensorRT`or `faster-whisper` (based on CTranslate2) could be integrated, it would excel in raw concurrency (16 or more instances with one large model in memory), but `whisper.cpp` remains reliable for now.

 With `whisper.cpp` (current backend) on NVIDIA RTX GPUs:
 Quantized models reduce VRAM consumption AND often improve processing speed thanks to Tensor Core support for INT8/INT4.